samayo/styrofoam/README.md

       $select = $NoodlePiece->doLazy->('SELECT * FROM users')->where('id = ?', $_POST['id']);

 that is it.
-And now, `$result` holds the required data.
+And now, `$select` holds the required data.